I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 In normal online shops I have also seen several special pirate "Gameboy" look alike machines like "Retroboy" with tons of build in "Nintendo", "Super Nintendo", "Sega Master System", "Sega Megadrive" and lots of other consoles games in the same portable device and other pirate "Gameboy" look a like portable consoles that appers to only have "Nintendo" games.
 I can add that as I remember the orignal "Gameboy" games was only black and white and these new look alikes appears to have colors to judge by screenshots.

 The original "Commodore 64" could use both cassette tapes, floppy disks and cartridges.
 Floppy diskdrives was not standard, it was sold separate.
 I owned a lightpistol called "Magnum" besides joysticks.
 The cassette players needed calibratation after a while and some cassette players had build in calibration tools.
 Games could otherwise get "Load errors".
 Cassette tapes games could take 1 hour to load and new levels needed futher loading time.
 This was becouse of copy protection reasons since normal cassette players could easy copy a game.
 Some games even required loading codes from the manual within the game.
 Many hackers cracked the tapegames and "zipped" the game to remove unnessary garbage reducing loading time into seconds instead of 1 hour.
 This was called "Turbo".
 "Turbo 250 by Mr Z" was the most known "turboprogram".
 Commodore later released "Commodore 128" basically a "Commodore 64" but twice as much RAM.
 It could also play old "Commodore 64" games but the machine was no a success.
 "Commodore 64" has 64 KB RAM + 20 KB ROM memory and "Commodore 128" 128 KB RAM.
 It might not sound much today for either machine but it was lots of RAM in when the original machines was new, 64 KB RAM was actually a argument to buy it since competions machines had much less RAM!
 RAM was much more expensive in the old days.
-Even later in 1995 is costed at least 2000 SEK to get 4 MB RAM on a PC with 486 proccessor and today you get 4 GB RAM for less.
+Even later in 1995 is costed at least 2000 SEK to get 4 MB RAM on a PC with 486 proccessor and in 2020 one can get 4 GB RAM for less.
 "Commodore 64" had also a very good sound chip "SID" that was used highest level even in the 2020:s.

 Some of the best "Commodore 64" games that I remember best was "Summer games", "Winter games", "Boulder Dash" games, "Wonderboy", "Super Wonderboy", "Commando", "Operation Wolf", "Mission Impossible" games, "TMHT" games, "BC:s quest for tires", "Grobs Revenge","Hunchback" games, "Bubble Bobble" and "Giana Sisters".